qw199699/Simple-bots-enhance-social-cohesion-/README.md

 ### Some evolutionary dynamic are provided here to visualize the contribution of mobile bots to cooperation within a mobile population.

-The ordinary individual migrates according to the "success-driven" rule, while the bots migrate randomly with probability \epsilon (i.e., migration noise ) and with probability 1-\epsilon according to the "success-driven" rule.
+The ordinary individual migrates according to the "success-driven" rule, while the bots migrate randomly with probability p (i.e., migration noise ) and with probability 1-p according to the "success-driven" rule.
 In these files, blue, yellow, green, and white markers indicate the cooperators, defectors, bots, and void sites, respectively.

 "SI_v1.gif" shows the evolution dynamic of the scenario without bots, in which the ordinary quickly falls into a frozen state, that is, no longer updating strategies and migrating.